 You can help end malaria everywhere

-Now that you’re up to speed on malaria facts, you can do your part to make a difference.
-Action and advocacy are essential to ending malaria everywhere, which is why we need your help in demanding that global leaders invest in the Global Fund to Fight AIDS, Tuberculosis, and Malaria.
+Now that you‘re up to speed on malaria facts, you can do your part to make a difference.
+Action and advocacy are essential to ending malaria everywhere, which is why we need your help in demanding that global leaders invest in programs.